HHsenpai-spec/iq.com_m3u8_parser/README.md

 Note:
 1. for www.iq.com only.
 I haven't tried from iqyi.com
+2. To get the 1080p, you should have VIP access.
-2. before clicking the script or bookmarklet, set your desire resolution first and play the video to catch the m3u8 content.
+3. before clicking the script or bookmarklet, set your desire resolution first and play the video to catch the m3u8 content.